Today we added 2 new strategies to our recently launched Advanced Bid Strategies and also as General Bid Strategy directly to your Dashboard.

 CRR is mostly used as Percentage (just multiply the division with 100).
 So if your CRR is 5% it means you spent 5 $ for a revenue of 100$.

 The lower the CRR, the more efficient is your performance or: the lower the CRR the better, generally speaking.
 So the CRR is essentially how much you need to spend to make a dollar.

 What is MaxCRR and Average CRR?

 If we are talking about CRR, we mean the average CRR which you will see for your campaign results.

-The CRR could be fine, even with many products overshooting your CRR-Limit if they are heavily subsidized by well performing products.
-So you should always know about how your accrued costs and revenues are distributed, if you are looking at your average CRR.
+The CRR could be fine, even with many products overshooting your CRR-Limit if they are heavily subsidized by well-performing products.
+So you should always know how your accrued costs and revenues are distributed if you are looking at your average CRR.
 This is the same for the ROAS (Minimum ROAS vs. Average ROAS).

 Note: The design of the Whoop! interface has changed and more features have been added since this article was published.
 Whoop! is now better than ever.
 Contact us to learn more.